-- a. pregnancy, childbirth or breastfeeding, including leave pursuant to sections 12-1, 12-2, 12-3(1), first senter Environment Act, or - b. leave reserved for each of the parents; see section 14-12, first paragraph, of the National Insurance Act
+- a. pregnancy, childbirth or breastfeeding, including leave pursuant to sections 12-1, 12-2, 12-3(1), first sentence, 12-4 or 12-8 of the Working Environment Act, or - b. leave reserved for each of the parents; see section 14-12, first paragraph, of the National Insurance Act is only permitted if the differential treatment is necessary to protect the woman, the foetus or the child in connection with pregnancy, childbirth or breastfeeding, or if other obvious grounds apply.
+The differential treatment may not have a disproportionate negative impact on the person subject to the differential treatment.